shyliaievoleg/chartio-jekyll/README.md

 After cloning the project

 - run `bundle install` to install gem dependencies
-- run `jekyll serve` to to start dev server on http://localhost:4000/
+- run `jekyll serve` to start dev server on http://localhost:4000/

 ## CSS and JS and Images